mitmproxy/mitmproxy/docs/src/content/howto-transparent.md

 mitmproxy --mode transparent -p 443
 {{< / highlight >}}

 In many cases this request will be made to your IP, and you will need to use a reverse proxy to forward the traffic upstream to the actual target.
 The reverse and transparent modes cannot be used together, although the reverse mode will correctly handle transparent traffic.
-The following example shows this configuration (the keep-host-header parameter is not always necissary):
+The following example shows this configuration (the keep_host_header option is not always necessary):

 {{< highlight bash  >}}
-mitmproxy --mode reverse:http://api.example.com/ -p 443 --set keep-host-header
+mitmproxy --mode reverse:http://api.example.com/ -p 443 --set keep_host_header
 {{< / highlight >}}

 The upstream proxy can also be a local proxy, such as Burp suite.
 In some cases this may be needed or helpful in further analysis of HTTP requests.

 {{< highlight bash  >}}
-mitmproxy --mode reverse:http://192.168.1.110:443/ -p 443 --set keep-host-header
+mitmproxy --mode reverse:http://192.168.1.110:443/ -p 443 --set keep_host_header
 {{< / highlight >}}

 The following file has additional information about how to spoof DNS from within mitmproxy: